mdn/content/README.md

 Your pull request will not be approved and merged if these tests are failing.

-1. If your pull request has merge conflicts with the `main` branch (GitHub checks for this automatically and notifies you), it's your responsibility to resolve them.
-You can do this by merging the `main` branch into your branch (`git pull mdn main`), and then pushing your updated branch to your fork (`git push`).
+1. If your pull request has merge conflicts with the `main` branch (GitHub checks for this automatically and notifies you), you are responsible to resolve them.
+You can do this by merging the `main` branch into your branch (`git pull mdn main`), and then pushing the updated branch to your fork (`git push`).

 1. Once you've created your pull request, never use `git rebase` on your branch if you need to make changes.
-Any changes should be made as one or more additional commits.
+Any changes should be made as additional commits.

 1. Each pull request should contain a single logical change, or related set of changes that make sense to submit together.
 If a pull request becomes too large or contains too